Recommended Books and Publishers

 English right to left, but it can be very useful if you're trying to understand

-pages on the publisher's website.
+website (click the View Pages link).
 The Artscroll series has an extensive

 line of similar Jewish books, all of which share these fine qualities.
 I highly